 Thanksgiving is a great time to eat, drink and be merry with friends and family.
-For bourbon drinkers it also caps off some of the best bourbon releases of the year.
-But, how do you work bourbon in to your Thanksgiving?
+For bourbon drinkers, it also caps off some of the best bourbon releases of the year.
+But, how do you work bourbon into your Thanksgiving?
 This post is not about bourbon recipes but rather bourbon/whiskey pairings to enjoy with your Thanksgiving feast.

 Pre-Meal – Old Grand-Dad Bonded

 The pre-meal bourbon is for drinking while you’re cleaning the house and getting the food ready.
 More importantly, it’s the social lubricant you need to spend the next 4-6 hours with your in-laws or crazy uncles.
 That is why the pre-meal bourbon needs to be something that has a high proof but mellow enough to drink in the AM.
-For the pre-meal bourbon I suggest you reach for Old Gran-Dad Bonded.
+For the pre-meal bourbon, I suggest you reach for Old Gran-Dad Bonded.
 This bourbon will get your day started in the right direction.

 Appetizers – Elijah Craig 12 Year

 Depending on the culinary prowess of your family appetizers can be a gamble.
 Remember, there’s nothing wrong with buying good cheese and throwing crackers around it.
 Since there’s an array of options in the appetizer category we need a bourbon that pairs well with almost anything.
 Pour yourself a glass of Elijah Craig 12 Year for the appetizer portion of your Thanksgiving meal.
 This is really an indication of how good EC 12 is.
-No matter what first course curve-balls your family throws at you EC 12 is there to field them with ease.
+No matter what the first course curve-balls your family throws at you EC 12 is there to field them with ease.

 Salad – Bulleit Rye whiskey

 Some may disagree with the addition of salad to a Thanksgiving meal.
 You’re not a caveman.
-There’s nothing wrong with adding leafy greens to the meal especially when the salad is paired with Bulleit Rye whiskey.
+There’s nothing wrong with adding leafy greens to the meal especially when the salad is paired with Bulleit Rye Whiskey.
 This rye whiskey is minty with some vegetal notes and pairs nicely with a salad.